cexx29/KalikaMp331/README.md

 2. if all components are soldered, put the switch in place
 3. then upload the downloaded program to pro micro
 4. try all switches and rotary works
-5. program/mapping according to your needs, the mapping explanation is in the program
+5. program/mapping according to your needs,open file KALIKA_MP331_DEFAULT, the mapping explanation is in the program
 6. put it in the PCB case and tighten it
 7. good luck :)